 The Final Say

-Any Android user may have encountered ‘Android Setup keeps stopping’ error in one way or another.
+Any Android user may have encountered ‘Android Setup keeps stopping’ on S8 error in one way or another.
 Some find it worst because they have it the moment they got their new phone.
 However, a hard reset will definitely solve the problem and allow you to land on the home screen.
 Further processes can be done once you have successfully set up your phone or if you can access the home screen already.

 Ensure that you have a reliable operating system because it’s critical for the performance of your phone.
 Some handy tips and proven workarounds are also provided in this article.
 Leave a comment for the one that works for you.